CjDave/Plugin.YoutubeLibrary/README.md

 > part=snippet&part=contentDetails&prettyPrint=true </br>

 **Adding a parameter** </br>
-You add an array of  parametsrs to the function e.g
+Optionally you could add an array of  parameters to the function e.g
  ``` c#
  Parameter[] parameter = {new Parameter("prettyPrint", "true"), new Parameter("alt", "json")};
 ```